AlexanderArrr/flashcard-app/README.md

 1 hour - Rest of buttons, functionally complete

 Fixes / Changes:
-- Random NOT to the same you are already on
+- Random button not choosing the same flashcard you are already on
-- Creating New FCS defaults to back
+- Using New not defaulting the UI to the Back of the Flashcard
-- Cardselector empty after New
+- Flashcard-Selector not empty after using New
-- If cardselector = 1, disable Previous
+- Disabling Previous button if the Flashcard-Selector is on 1